The Best Gaming Console For Girls

 Snatcher is a cyberpunk graphic adventure game developed and published by Konami.
 It was written and designed by Hideo Kojima and first released in 1988 for the PC-8801 and MSX2 in Japan.
 Snatcher is set in a future East Asian metropolis where humanoid robots dubbed “Snatchers” have been discovered killing humans and replacing them in society.

-Dungeon Master II: The Legend of Skullkeep , also released as Dungeon Master II: Skullkeep , is the sequel to the dungeon crawler role-playing video game Dungeon Master .
+From Wikipedia, the free encyclopedia Dungeon Master II: The Legend of Skullkeep , also released as Dungeon Master II: Skullkeep , is the sequel to the dungeon crawler role-playing video game Dungeon Master .
 It was released in 1993 in Japan and in 1995 in other countries.
-It is available for DOS, Amiga, Macintosh, Sega CD, PC-9801, PC-9821, and FM Towns.

-Panic! (known as SWITCH in Japan) is a puzzle point and click video game developed by Sega and Office I and published by Sega in Japan and Data East USA in North America for the Sega CD, in collaboration with the Theatrical Group WAHAHA Hompo.
+From Wikipedia, the free encyclopedia Panic! is a puzzle point and click video game developed by Sega and Office I and published by Sega in Japan and Data East USA in North America for the Sega CD, in collaboration with the Theatrical Group WAHAHA Hompo.

-Heimdall is an action role-playing game developed by The 8th Day, published by Core Design, and released in 1991 for MS-DOS, Amiga and Atari ST in 1991, with a console version created for the Sega Mega-CD in early 1994.
+Heimdall is an action role-playing game developed by The 8th Day, published by Core Design, and released in 1991 for the Amiga and for the Atari ST and DOS in 1992, with a console version created for the Sega Mega-CD in early 1994.

-Vay , released in Japan as Vay: Ryuusei no Yoroi , is a 1993 role-playing video game for the Sega CD.
+From Wikipedia, the free encyclopedia Vay , released in Japan as Vay: Ryuusei no Yoroi (, lit.
+Vay: Meteor Armor), is a 1993 role-playing video game for the Sega CD.
 It was developed by Hertz, published by SIMS in Japan, and localized by Working Designs for the United States.
-In 2008 it was rereleased for the iPhone by SoMoGa, Inc.

-(夢見館の物語, Mansion of Hidden Souls , also called Tale of the Dream Mansion Yumemi Yakata no Monogatari) in Japan, is a point and click adventure video game released for the Sega CD, developed by System Sacom and published by Sega in Japan and by Vic Tokai in the United States.
+From Wikipedia, the free encyclopedia Mansion of Hidden Souls , called Tale of the Dream Mansion in Japan, and Yumemi Mystery Mansion in Europe, is an adventure video game released for the Sega CD, developed by System Sacom and published by Sega in Japan and by Vic Tokai in the United States.

 Dragon’s Lair is an interactive film LaserDisc video game developed by Advanced Microcomputer Systems and published by Cinematronics in 1983, as the first game in the Dragon’s Lair series.
 In the game, the protagonist Dirk the Daring is a knight attempting to rescue Princess Daphne from the evil dragon Singe who has locked the princess in the foul wizard Mordroc’s castle.